JBremanis2/react_collab_code/README.md

 # Vite + React Frontend

-This project is a simple Vite + React frontend application.
+This project is a simple Vite + React frontend app with backend built on NodeJS.

 ## Student Task